Mean-field limits for large-scale random-access networks: Overview of the main results

 so that the condition $\vecxi = \veceta(\vecrho) < \vece$ can be expressed in explicit form as

-which forces the right-hand side to be positive, i.e., $\vecrho \in \text{int}(\Gamma)$.
-When condition \eqref{eqn_Gen_Assum} applies, Theorem \ref{Theo_Comp_IL} holds and asymptotically characterizes the stationary distribution of the population process as the equilibrium point of the initial-value problem \eqref{eqn_MFDiffEqnGen}. \begin{theorem} The sequence of stationary distributions $(\vecx^{(N)})_{N \in \mathbb{N}} \subseteq E^1$ converges to ${\vecx^*}\in E^1$, i.e.,
+which forces the right-hand side to be positive, i.e., $\vecrho \in \mbox{int}(\Gamma)$.
+When condition~\eqref{eqn_Gen_Assum} applies, Theorem~\ref{Theo_Comp_IL} holds and asymptotically characterizes the stationary distribution of the population process as the \revT{fixed} point of the initial-value problem~\eqref{eqn_MFDiffEqnGen}.